Denver Embezzlement Attorney

 - $20,000 or more taken: The defendant will be charged with a Class 3 felony, and can be fined $3,000 to $750,000, serve 4 to 12 years in prison, serve up to 5 years on parole, or all of these.

 Because of the complexity of white collar crimes, like embezzlement, it can be difficult for the prosecutor to make their case.
 In smaller prosecutors’ offices and state courts, handling a complicated white collar crime case can be a near-impossible task.
 The system can struggle to handle long-running investigations with thousands of documents involved.
 In federal courts, the opposite is true.
 When selecting an attorney to defend you, be sure to keep this difference in mind.

 Protect Your Future with Orr Law Firm

-Contact Orr Law Firm by calling (303) 818-2448 for a no-cost consultation to begin your defense today.
+Contact Orr Law Firm by calling (303) 747-4247 for a free consultation to begin your defense today.